 Starting your CBD-Infused Beverage Business

-The processor must have the right framework to work with high-risk businesses.
+The processor must have the right framework in order to provide high risk credit card processing for CBD businesses.
 Things to look for are flexible underwriting, chargeback protections, and seamless integrations with multiple platforms and gateways.

 - More specifically, do they have experience with CBD ecommerce merchants?

 A processor with little to no expertise in CBD ecommerce will most likely not be able to handle your business type.
 Dealing with the evolving legislations, regulatory demands, and need for increased security is a big undertaking and requires flexibility.
 Make it easy on yourself and pick a payment processor that already has numerous CBD merchants and can handle the additional precautions.

 - Do they offer supplementary services in addition to the essentials?